umeboshi2/cookiecutter-template/{{cookiecutter.project_slug}}/README.md

 License
 -------
-This project is licensed under the terms of the [MIT License](/LICENSE)
+This project is in the public domain.